Cho Aniki (video game): Reception

-Lucas M. Thomas of IGN rated the Wii Virtual Console game 7.5 (good) for being the weirdest and most nonsensical Import to come to the American Virtual Console so far.
+Lucas M. Thomas of IGN rated the Wii Virtual Console game 7.5 (good) for being the weirdest and most nonsensical import to come to the Western Virtual Console so far.
 Scott Sharkey of 1up.com listed the PC Engine game's sequel as having one of the worst game box covers of all time.

 Soundtrack

-Cho Aniki Aniki no subete is a soundtrack based on the video game.
+Cho Aniki: Aniki no Subete is a soundtrack based on the video game.
 It was released by NEC Avenue in 1993-03-21, then by Columbia Music Entertainment in 1998-05-21.